5 Things You Must Do While Visiting Flint for Back to the Bricks

 A Flint Original since 1923, Halo QPs have been delighting Flint folk for almost a century!
 A definite must-try for you out-of-towners.

-More than a just piece of the Flint skyline, the Citizens Bank Weather Ball has been forecasting since 1956.
+More than a just piece of the Flint skyline, the Weather Ball (recently redesigned from the Citizens Bank version pictured below to the First Merit weather ball) has been forecasting since 1956.
 There is nothing better than being able to know what the weather will do just by looking at a blinking colorful ball.
 Learn the poem here.

 With their factories located right here in Flint, a Koegel's Vienna with Abbott's Meats Coney Sauce is the only way to enjoy a true Flint-Style Coney.
 Many former Michiganders will stock up on both while re-visiting the state.
 Did you know that A&W Restaurants only "serve the curve?"